tatianegercina/FinTech/01-Lesson-Plans/12-AWS-Cloud/1/LessonPlan.md

 ### 0. Students Do: Explore SageMaker (5 mins)
+Give students a few minutes to explore SageMaker.

-* Have students login to the AWS Console: https://console.aws.amazon.com
+* First, students login to the AWS Console: https://console.aws.amazon.com
 * Find and visit SageMaker in the Services menu.
 Remind students that SageMaker might not be available on all AWS regions, but `us-east-1 (N. Virginia)` is sure to have it.
 Direct link: https://console.aws.amazon.com/sagemaker/home?region=us-east-1
-* Give students a few minutes to explore the main components on the left pane menu.
+* Now students can explore the main components on the left pane menu.
 * Have TA's ensure all students are able to login.

 ### 0. Everyone Do: Create a SageMaker Notebook Instance (5 mins)

+SageMaker uses a compute instance to run notebooks, the create process will configure multiple settings behind the scenes.

-Follow these steps to create a SageMaker Notebook Instance.
+Have students follow along executing the next steps to create a SageMaker Notebook Instance.

 First, create the required AWS resources for SageMaker.
 * From the main AWS Console, find the `S3` service: https://s3.console.aws.amazon.com